 - Analyzing the important elements of a complete, written, negotiated agreement.

-- Understanding the value of the resistance point and how to utilize it effectively.
+- Understanding the value of the resistance and walk away points and how to utilize it effectively and eliminate emotions.

 - Illustrating the importance of communication and personal presentation during negotiations.